-Soil carbon management interacts with N_2O (Paustian et al. 2016).
-For example, (Li et al. 2005) estimate that the management strategies required to increase C sequestration (reduced tillage, crop residue, and manure recycling) would increase N_2O emissions significantly, offsetting 75-310% of the C sequestered in terms of CO_2 equivalence, while other practices such as cover crops can reduce N_2O emissions (Kaye and Quemada 2017).
+Soil carbon management interacts with $N_2O$ (Paustian et al. 2016).
+For example, Li et al. (2005) estimate that the management strategies required to increase carbon sequestration (reduced tillage, crop residue and manure recycling) would increase $N_2O$ emissions significantly, offsetting 75-310% of the carbon sequestered in terms of $CO_2$ equivalence, while other practices such as cover crops can reduce $N_2O$ emissions (Kaye and Quemada 2017).

 The management of soil erosion could avoid a net emissions of 1.36-3.67 GtCO2 yr-1 and create a sink of 0.44-3.67 GtCO2 yr-1 (low confidence) (Jacinthe and Lal 2001; Lal et al. 2004; Stallard 1998; Smith et al. 2001; Van Oost et al. 2007).
-The overall impact of erosion control on mitigation is context-specific and uncertain at the global level, uncertain and the final fate of eroded material is still debated (Hoffmann et al., 2013).
+The overall impact of erosion control on mitigation is context-specific and uncertain at the global level and the final fate of eroded material is still debated (Hoffmann et al., 2013).

-Biochar is produced by thermal decomposition of biomass in the absence of oxygen (pyrolysis) into a stable, long-lived product like charcoal that is relatively resistant to decomposition (Lehmann et al. 2015) and which can stabilise organic matter added to soil (Han Weng et al. 2017).
-Although charcoal has been used traditionally by many cultures as a soil amendment, "modern biochar", produced in facilities that control emissions, is not widely used.
-The range of global potential of biochar is 0.03-6.6 GtCO2-eq yr-1 by 2050 including energy substitution, with 0.03-4.9 GtCO2 yr-1 for CDR only (medium confidence) (Griscom et al. 2017a; Hawken 2017; Paustian et al. 2016; Fuss et al. 2018; Lenton 2014, 2010; Powell and Lenton 2012a; Woolf et al. 2010; Pratt and Moran 2010; Smith 2016; Roberts et al. 2010).
+Biochar is produced by thermal decomposition of biomass in the absence of oxygen (pyrolysis) into a stable, long-lived product like charcoal that is relatively resistant to decomposition (Lehmann et al. 2015) and which can stabilise organic matter when added to soil (Weng et al. 2017).
+Although charcoal has been used traditionally by many cultures as a soil amendment, 'modern biochar', produced in facilities that control emissions, is not widely used.
+The range of global potential of biochar is 0.03-6.6 GtCO2-eq yr-1 by 2050, including energy substitution, with 0.03-4.9 GtCO2 yr-1 for CDR only (medium confidence) (Griscom et al. 2017; Hawken 2017; Paustian et al. 2016; Fuss et al. 2018; Lenton 2014, 2010; Powell and Lenton 2012; Woolf et al. 2010; Pratt and Moran 2010; Smith 2016; Roberts et al. 2010).
 An analysis in which biomass supply constraints were applied to protect against food insecurity, loss of habitat and land degradation, estimated technical potential abatement of 3.7-6.6 GtCO2-eq yr-1 (including 2.6-4.6 GtCO2 yr-1 carbon stabilisation) (Woolf et al. 2010).
 Fuss et al. (2018) propose a range of 0.5-2 GtCO2-eq yr-1 as the sustainable potential for negative emissions through biochar.
-(Griscom et al. 2017b) suggest a potential of 1.0 GtCO2 yr-1 based on available residues.
-Biochar can provide additional climate change mitigation benefits by decreasing nitrous oxide (N2O) emissions from soil and reducing nitrogen fertiliser requirements in agricultural soils (Borchard et al. 2019).
-Application of biochar to cultivated soils can darken the surface and reduce its mitigation potential via decreases in surface albedo, but the magnitude of this effect depends on soil moisture content, biochar application method and type of land use (low confidence) (Verheijen et al. 2013; Bozzi et al. 2015).
-Biochar is discussed in more detail in Chapter 4, Section 4.9.5.
+Griscom et al. (2017) suggest a potential of 1.0 GtCO2 yr-1 based on available residues.
+Biochar can provide additional climate change mitigation benefits by decreasing N2O emissions from soil and reducing nitrogen fertiliser requirements in agricultural soils (Borchard et al. 2019).
+Application of biochar to cultivated soils can darken the surface and reduce its mitigation potential via decreases in surface albedo, but the magnitude of this effect depends on soil moisture content, biochar application method and type of land use (low confidence) (Verheijen et al. 2013; Bozzi et al. 2015) (Section 4.9.5).